RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONSTANT:
     ``CONFIGURE_RTEMS_INIT_TASKS_TABLE``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    ``CONFIGURE_RTEMS_INIT_TASKS_TABLE`` is defined if the user wishes to use a Classic RTEMS API Initialization Task Table.
-The table built by ``<rtems/confdefs.h>`` specifies the parameters for a single task.
-This is sufficient for applications which initialization the system from a single task.

-    By default, this field is not defined as the user MUST select their own API for initialization tasks.
+    In case this configuration option is defined, then exactly one Classic API initialization task is configured.

 NOTES:
-    The application may choose to use the initialization tasks or threads table from another API.

-    A compile time error will be generated if the user does not configure any initialization tasks or threads.
+    The application must define exactly one of the following configuration options

+    * :ref:`CONFIGURE_RTEMS_INIT_TASKS_TABLE`,

+    * :ref:`CONFIGURE_POSIX_INIT_THREAD_TABLE`, or

+    * :ref:`CONFIGURE_IDLE_TASK_INITIALIZES_APPLICATION`

+    otherwise a compile time error in the configuration file will occur.